WiserAdvisor – Blog

 Transitioning From A Saver To Spender In Retirement

 Studies suggest that it takes 21 days to form a habit.
 This is why financial advisors often ask their clients to steadily save for at least a month to get into the habit of saving regularly.
-As hard as it takes to build habits, it is equally tough to get rid of them.
+As hard as it is to build habits, it is equally tough to get rid of them.
 When people spend a better part of their lives saving, investing, spending frugally, and accumulating wealth, it is hard for them to transition into a spender when they finally reach retirement.
 The money that one earns in their lifetime is kept aside for use in retirement.
 But shedding the personality of a saver and becoming a spender overnight is not something many retirees know how to deal with.

 Here are some essential things that you should know about the retirement mindset shift from a saver to a spender.